Home > File & Directory Management > rm

 Tips for Safe Usage

-Make sure to understand the following points when using the rm command.
+Please be sure to familiarize yourself with the following when using the rm command.

-• - Commands like `rm -rf /` can delete the entire system, so never use it!
+• - Commands like rm -rf / can delete the entire system, so absolutely avoid using them!

-• - Be particularly careful when using wildcards (*) in file names.
+• - Be especially careful to prevent errors when using wildcards (*) in filenames.

 Deleting a Regular File